keenanromain/DecemberCal/README.md

 ---
 ## Usage

 The `./docker_refresh` script is a full-lifecycle environment reset and bootstrap tool.
 It ensures a stable and reproducible local environment every time you run it.
+If Docker is turned off, the refresh script turns it on.

 The bash code wraps around the following core commands:

 1. Cleans all containers, volumes, networks
 ```bash